Basic Usage

 The input file can be in one of three possible formats:

-2. If the parameter -sentences is specified, the input file should contain one sentence per line.
-The sentences are not tokenized.
+-sentencesis specified, the input file should contain one sentence per line.
+The sentences are not tokenized. - If the parameter

 For example, if the input file contains one, untokenized sentence per line, as in: